 With so much going on, blurring of the line between right and wrong seems to be taking a toll as the need for Forensic Accounting is rising.
 Let’s discuss this in detail and uncover why Forensic Accounting is the need of the hour as prospects of insolvency revolve around the financial market.

 Why Forensic Accounting is so important?

-If we go by the definition, Forensic Accounting is an investigative field that uses auditing, accounting, and investigation skills to carefully examine the finances of an individual or business, and help them resolve financial problems while ensuring that they aren’t committing any cybercrimes and/or embezzlements.
+If we go by the definition, forensic accounting is an investigative field that uses auditing, accounting, and investigation skills to carefully examine the finances of an individual or business and help them resolve financial problems while ensuring that they aren’t committing any cybercrimes and/or embezzlement.
 Moreover, forensic accounting is helpful in reducing any risks associated with contracts.

-Now that we have established what is Forensic Accounting, it gets easier to understand why it is important, especially during these times.
+Now that we have established what forensic accounting is, it gets easier to understand why it is important, especially during these times.
 The COVID-19 situation has created an environment of unfortunate economic conditions.
 Backed by various government aid, grant, and deferral schemes, a window for opportunistic fraud has opened up.

 - Disclosure fraud

 - Capitalization of expenses

 - Restructurings and “big bath” charges

 Fraud risks have increased because of the economic downturn created by the ongoing pandemic, as businesses and individuals face increased financial pressures.
 Forensic Accountants are trained professionals who leverage their accounting/auditing skills and combine them with their investigative skills to sense red flags in a business.
 In case, Forensic Accountants find pieces of evidence of any suspicious financial behaviors, then it is their job to track the roots of such activities.